cabsknowss/kyusitrip-frontend/README.md

 ## Deployed on...

-KyusiTrip can be accessed through [KyusiTrip](https://cabsknows.github.io/kyusitrip-frontend-github/)
+- KyusiTrip can be accessed through [KyusiTrip](https://cabsknows.github.io/kyusitrip-frontend-github/)
+- This repository is not updated, the updated and deployed repository is in another account.

 ## Features